michaeledwards0/Enterprise-Azure-AI-Infrastructure/docs/02-network-architecture.md

 **9.4 — Test Bastion Connectivity**
 Once a test VM exists in the spoke (can be deferred to Phase 3 if no VM exists yet): VM → **Connect** → **Bastion** → confirm browser-based session opens with no public IP required on the VM itself.

+📸 **Screenshot to capture:** Flow log container contents (once available), plus effective security rules view or a successful Bastion session (whichever is available at this stage).

 ### Completion Checklist